puneetkkala/puneetkkala.github.io/docs/blog/pour-principles.md

 ---
-title: The POUR Principles: Bedrock of Digital Accessibility
+title: The POUR Principles - Bedrock of Digital Accessibility
 description: Explore the foundational Perceivable, Operable, Understandable, and Robust (POUR) principles, introduced with WCAG 2.0.
 This article clarifies each principle with practical examples, highlighting their crucial role in building inclusive digital experiences.
 author: Puneet Kala
 date: 2025-07-13